 - And on Sunday, two bombs strike a gas plant in Taji, killing 10 people.

 Experts have blamed the violence in part on a security vacuum they say has opened once again in Iraq as the country faces renewed political turmoil.

 Prime Minister Haider al-Abadi is struggling to firm up a government capable of battling ISIS and, at the same time, address the country’s long-standing economic and political wounds from years of war.

 Terrorists have taken advantage of this vacuum to launch a fresh wave of deadly attacks, experts said.

-Two major Iraqi cities, Tikrit and Ramadi, have been reclaimed from the group as well as a number of significant towns.
-Iraq’s government has been planning a major offensive to recapture the northern city of Mosul, the largest city under ISIS control.
+Iraq’s government also has been planning a major offensive to recapture the northern city of Mosul, the largest city under ISIS control.

 Analysts say the loss of land has prompted the terror group to change its tactics, activating sleeper cells and striking soft targets.

 “ISIS has receded somewhat militarily; they don’t have a … standing army to hold territory,” political risk analyst Kirk Sowell told CNN last week.
 “But what they’re good at, unfortunately, is these terrorist attacks against soft targets.”